 There are also some cotton produce bags that have mesh netting as well (pictured above) – these are really cute but shouldn’t be used for bulk goods or small items.
 They’re ideal for bigger items and produce, like big leafy greens.
 I love these cotton mesh produce bags from Eco Roots!

 Here are some cotton produce bags I recommend looking into:

 - Tiny Yellow Bungalow – Sells a multitude of cute cotton produce bags with prints on them, like lemons, an herb bunch, mushrooms, carrots and more.
 I have the ones with the lemon and herb bunch prints!

-- Eco Roots – Sells a set of 9 organic cotton reusable produce bags, a zero waste market kit, and individual produce bags (like this French cotton mesh bag, and this organic cotton string bag).
+- Eco Roots – Sells a set of 9 organic cotton reusable produce bags, a zero waste market kit, and individual produce bags (like this French cotton mesh bag).

 - Life Without Plastic – Sells organic cotton mesh produce bags in medium and large, along with a plastic-free greens bag specifically designed with leafy greens in mind.

 - All Cotton and Linen – These reusable mesh cotton produce bags come in a set of 6 with medium, large, and extra large size variations.

 - Eco Bags – 3 pack of large cotton reusable produce bags made from 100% cotton in India under the fair trade/fair labor policy.